 Do you remember the evolution of the craft beer movement in the 1980s and 1990s?
 Well, we are now experiencing the whiskey version of this.
 In the United States alone, there are hundreds of small artisan distillers making whiskey.
 Many of these new startups were originally breweries.
 Some distillers are actually buying their “beer” from brewers, thus focusing their efforts primarily on distilling and aging.
 Because this industry is still young, so are many of their whiskeys.

 New distilling countries

-Some distillers are making very small quantities of time-intensive, high-cost, high-quality whiskeys.
+Some distillers are making very small quantities of time-intensive, high-cost, high-quality whiskies.
 They’re using the finest wood, the best barley, the purest water, etc., and carefully monitor them through each phase of their production life.

 Imagine a child growing up in the best surroundings, with the most loving parents, the best clothing, first-class health care, and the finest education.
-This is the whiskey equivalent (with a price tag to match).
+This is the whisky equivalent (with a price tag to match).

 Blends of malts

 As I mentioned above, Scotch whiskies are usually either single malt or blended (containing combinations of single malt and grain whisky).
 However, there’s a tiny, emerging, and often misunderstood category of whiskies made only from single malts from different distilleries, with none of the lighter grain whiskies added.
 They are richer and more flavorful than blended whiskies.
 (They have, in the past, been referred to as “pure” malts or “vatted” malts.)

 If you ever see a Scotch whisky being described as a “blended malt” or “a blend of malts,” you’ll now know what this means.